FStarLang/fstar-interactive/README.md

 `Ctrl+Shift+A` will display all the errors.

+`Ctrl+Alt+C` will kill the running background F\* process.
+It's useful to do this to reset your state in case you observe odd behaviors.

 Key bindings are platform-dependent: See the `F* Interactive` menu under `Packages` in Atom.

 [Atom]: https://atom.io